There’s So Much To Explore In San Diego

 Seaport Village/Embarcadero

 Seaport Village sits right on the San Diego Bay with amazing views of Coronado, the Bay Bridge, and the ships coming into port.
-You’ll learn about San Diego Bay, the development of Coronado and its bridge, and the introduction of the Navy to San Diego.
-You’ll walk through Sea Port Villages’ meandering sidewalks, ponds and plazas and visit a historic carousel.
+You’ll learn about San Diego Bay, the development of Coronado and its bridge, and the introduction of the Navy to the city.
+You’ll walk through Sea Port Villages’ meandering sidewalks, ponds and plazas and see a carousel.
 You’ll also walk out to the Embarcadero to our commercial fishing port as well as the USS Midway and the Maritime Museum – the world’s largest collection of historic water vessels.

 Coronado